 - Other orders are not being manually added to QuickBooks, and

-- You only need this to apply to future orders going forward (aka, not existing orders)
+- You only need this to apply to future orders (aka, not existing orders)

-then, this solution is a helpful fit.
-By giving your upcoming WooCommerce Orders a custom order number (that purposely don't yet exist in QuickBooks), this will ensure they're able to sync to QuickBooks without an issue.
+then this solution is a helpful fit.
+By giving your upcoming WooCommerce Orders a custom order number (that purposely doesn't yet exist in QuickBooks), this will ensure they're able to sync to QuickBooks without an issue.

 Since we have built-in compatibility with most WooCommerce extensions that do this, there's nothing else you'll need from us.